russellromney/book_reviews/README.md

 The /scrape folder contains the code - 100% from me bytheway, toot my own horn??!! - that did the scraping.
 As of right now it's been working overtime without number limits on a little-used to see how many reviews it can scrape.
 We're at over 600,000 right now and working memory is not happy.

+`goodreads_scrape.py: `

-> goodreads_scrape.py: has functions culminating in `get_goodreads_reviews` that takes a list of Goodreads book IDs and -- if you work it around a little bit with a Selenium webdriver (chrome, firefox, etc. all valid) -- returns a python dictionary that contains the book, book url, title, and url/text/date/rating for each review.
+> has functions culminating in `get_goodreads_reviews` that takes a list of Goodreads book IDs and -- if you work it around a little bit with a Selenium webdriver (chrome, firefox, etc. all valid) -- returns a python dictionary that contains the book, book url, title, and url/text/date/rating for each review.

+`amazon_scrape.py: `

-> amazon_scrape.py: does the same thing as
+> does the same thing

 The dictionary structures are contained as .p pickle files and the JSON are in .json.